 Fees and Gotchas

-The most obvious fee you must calculate to decide if this balance transfer is worth your while is the 3% fee per transfer.
+The most obvious fee you must calculate to decide if this balance transfer is worth your while is the 3% of the amount of each balance transfer. fee.
 This is especially important to note if you have multiple credit card balances to consolidate.

 Other fees include penalties for late or returned payments.
 The fee for both late or returned payments is the amount of your minimum payment due, but no more than $25.
 There’s no fee for over-the-credit limit charges.
-The cash advance fee is 4% the amount of the cash you request.
-There’s also a foreign transaction fee of up to 1%.
+The cash advance fee is 4% of the amount of each cash advance.
+There’s also a foreign transaction fee of up to 0.8% of the amount of each transaction if there is no currency conversion; 1% of the amount of each transaction if there is currency conversion.

 This card does receive a C transparency score for its fine print.